TheJacksonLaboratory/diachromatic/docs/count.rst

 events (including cis and trans) can roughly be estimated as the square number of all restriction fragments across the entire genome.
-Given this huge number, we reasoned that it is very unlikely that the same cross-ligation event occurs twice, i.e. if cross-ligation events primarily result in interactions (or digest pairs) with only one read pair.
+Given this huge number, we reasoned that it is very unlikely that the same cross-ligation event occurs twice, i.e. cross-ligation events primarily result in interactions (or digest pairs) with only one read pair.
 Therefore, we defined the fraction of singleton interactions as the proportion of interactions with only one read pair amongst all interactions.